RobertoCDiaz/secret-santa-web3/README.md

 You don’t have to worry about somebody messing or peeking into the end result, as this app uses web3 technologies to ensure a complete decentralization of the app's information.

-# Install and configure a local implementation

-You can deploy your own instance of this application by following the next steps:
+You can find more information on how to deploy your own instance of this application in the next sections.

-## Installation
+## Project installation

 1. Clone this repo's source code and cd into it.